Ewarren7/RandomFolderGenerator/README.md

 The %w in the registry file passes the path of the current folder as an arguement to

-## Possible uses include easily make folders that will be on a public webserver in non browsable directories.
-The folder will only be accessible to those who know the path and thus secerity is pimarily dervied from the length and randomness of the path.
+## Possible uses
+- Easly make folders that will be on a public webserver in non browsable directories.
+The folder will only be accessible to those who know the path and thus security is pimarily dervied from the length and randomness of the path.